joelparkerhenderson/social-network-plan/docs/ideas/alternatives/meetup.md

 ### Bailiwik

 Bailiwik helps people turn the places they care about into communities that connect online and off.
 Our app puts local connectors at the center: they define their community on the map, they name it, they design it and they play a leading role in the shared community chat room.
 Community members chat with each other, share events, enjoy deals from local merchants -- and live richer and more fun lives as a result.
 We strive to empower leaders to cultivate inclusive communities of connection, collaboration, and kindness.

+### Kickback

+I helped build Kickback (https://kickback.events/), an Ethereum-based platform which aims to reduce event no-shows.
+Essentially speaking, each attendee commits a small amount of money (e.g. $10) when they RSVP.
+If they turn up they get their money back.
+If they don't show up their money gets split amongst those who did.
+The money handling is secure, transparent and automated via a smart contract running on Ethereum.

+(Most recently we did 13 small events at the Devcon5 conference in Osaka and got an overall average turn-up rate of ~80% on Kickback).

+If we're building an alternative to meetup.com how about integrating with platforms like Kickback and/or incorporating such features?

+You can even use our smart contracts directly: (https://github.com/wearekickback/contracts).

 ## Opportunities